 • Instead, identify key fields that your script can use to bookmark its progress through the data and return to as it searches for updated data.
 It’s best to use auto-incrementing fields like updated at or created at for this.

-This article talks about the distinct ways for Setting up Klaviyo to Redshift integration.
+• This article talks about the distinct ways for setting up Klaviyo to Redshift integration.
 It also gives an overview of Klaviyo and Redshift.

 Want to take Hevo for a spin?

-Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
+Sign up for a 14-day free trial and experience the feature-rich Hevo suite first hand.

+Let us know your experience of connecting Klaviyo to Redshift in the comment section below.
 You can also have a look at the unbeatable pricing that will help you choose the right plan for your business needs.

 Harshitha Balasankula

-Former Marketing Content Analyst, Hevo Data
+Marketing Content Analyst, Hevo Data

-Harshita is a data analysis enthusiast with a keen interest for data, software architecture, and writing technical content.
-Her passion towards contributing to the field drives her in creating in-depth articles on diverse topics related to the data industry.
+Harshitha is a dedicated data analysis fanatic with a strong passion for data, software architecture, and technical writing.
+Her commitment to advancing the field motivates her to produce comprehensive articles on a wide range of topics within the data industry.